Inderpal Grewal

 Inderpal Grewal's picture

-Professor Emerita of Women’s, Gender, and Sexuality Studies, and of American Studies
+Professor Emeritus of Women’s, Gender, and Sexuality Studies

 Inderpal Grewal is Professor Emeritus of Women’s, Gender, and Sexuality Studies at Yale University.
-She is also Professor in the Ethnicity, Race and Migration Studies Program, the South Asian Studies Council, and affiliate faculty in the American Studies Program.
-She is one of the founders of the field of transnational feminist studies, and known for her prolific work on transnational feminism, cultural theory, feminist theory, and her extensive research of post-colonialism, South Asian cultural studies, mobility and modernity, nongovernmental organizations, human rights, and law and citizenship.
+Prior to her retirement, she was also Professor in the Ethnicity, Race and Migration Studies Program, the South Asian Studies Council, and affiliate faculty in Anthropology and the American Studies Program.
+She is one of the founders of the field of transnational feminist studies, and known for her prolific work on transnational feminism, cultural theory, feminist theory, and her extensive research of post-colonialism, South Asian cultural studies, mobility and modernity, nongovernmental organizations, human rights, and citizenship.